 ECBAWM won a landmark ruling in Breest v.
 Haggis.
 ECBAWM represents a young woman named Haleigh Breest in a case alleging that she was raped and sexually assaulted by the director Paul Haggis.
 In a legal filing, Haggis swore under oath that he had not had intercourse with Breest.
 But he refused to give a sample of his DNA to compare to the sample left in Breest’s tights.
 Justice Robert R. Reed of the New York Supreme Court ruled that Haggis had to provide his DNA because, if it matched the DNA on the tights, it could help prove Breest’s claim of rape and rebut Haggis’s denial of intercourse.
 “This is an important decision by the court.
 We believe it is the first case of the #MeToo era to order disclosure of DNA evidence,” said Breest’s lawyer, Zoe Salzman.

 ECBAWM attorneys Jonathan S. Abady, Ilann M. Maazel, Zoe Salzman, and Emma Freeman represent the plaintiff Haleigh Breest.

-To read Ilann Maazel’s Civil Rights Litigation column titled “SCOTUS Goes One for Two in Police Decisions,” click here.
+Read Ilann Maazel’s Civil Rights Litigation column “SCOTUS Goes One for Two in Police Decisions” in the New York Law Journal.